timkinnane/node-dev-dotfiles/docs/ASDF.md

 asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git
 ```

-> Tip: List the all Node LTS versions with `asdf list all nodejs`
+> 👨‍💻 List the all Node LTS versions with `asdf list all nodejs`

 Install the Node version you need for your project (e.g. LTS v14 or v16)...